bergie/MidgardMidcomCompatBundle/README.md

 ### MidCOM services

 Most of the MidCOM service mapping classes are ContainerAware so that they can map their API calls to matching services accessible through the Symfony2 Dependency Injection container.

+Current mappings include:

+* `auth` maps all privilege checks to the `isGranted` method of the Symfony2 `security.context`.
+This way any Symfony2 authorization provider can be used
+* `auth` maps user access to the Token API of the Symfony2 `security.context`
+* `session` maps all API calls to Symfony2 sessioning service.
+If no session is running, one will be automatically started